Scalar Lie point symmetries of the Standard Model with one or two real gauge singlets: Lie symmetry analysis of PDEs

 Moreover, a differential function $f$ is a total divergence if and only if \cite{olver1998applications}

 Hence, if $\on{pr}X(\mc L)+\mc L\,d_\mu\xi^\mu=f$, then $X$ is a divergence symmetry precisely when \eqref{E:EtotDiv} holds, in which case $f=d_\mu\beta^\mu$ for some local $\beta^\mu$.

-Let $\La g_{\text{svar}}$ denote the Lie algebra of strict variational symmetry generators, $\La g_{\text{var}}$ the Lie algebra of all variational symmetry generators, i.e.~those satisfying \eqref{E:condVarSym}, and $\La g_{\text{EL}}$ the Lie symmetry algebra of the Euler--Lagrange equations.
+For a fixed allowed parameter choice, let \(\La g_{\text{svar}}\), \(\La g_{\text{var}}\), and \(\La g_{\text{EL}}\) denote the corresponding full Lie algebras of strict variational, variational, and Euler--Lagrange symmetry generators, respectively, with the variational generators satisfying \eqref{E:condVarSym}.
 Then

-Elements of $\La g_{\text{EL}}\setminus \La g_{\text{var}}$ are called \emph{non-variational} symmetry generators.
-We will call a symmetry algebra (of any of the three kinds above) \emph{realizable} if it is maximal (with respect to inclusion) and is admitted by the Euler--Lagrange equations for some parameter values of the Lagrangian consistent with the model assumptions.
-Subalgebras are not regarded as realizable unless they occur as maximal symmetry algebras for some other parameter choice, or are maximal within a different symmetry class (strict variational, variational, or Euler--Lagrange) than the ambient algebra.
+Elements of \(\La g_{\text{EL}}\setminus \La g_{\text{var}}\) are called \emph{non-variational} symmetry generators.
+We will call a symmetry algebra \emph{realizable} if, for at least one allowed parameter choice, it is maximal within one of these three symmetry categories.
+Subalgebras are therefore not regarded as realizable merely because they are contained in a realizable algebra; they are realizable only if, for at least one allowed parameter choice, they are themselves maximal in one of the three symmetry categories.

+The maximality requirement is included because the aim is to classify potentials by their full symmetry content.
+For a fixed potential and a fixed symmetry category, a proper subalgebra of the maximal symmetry algebra in that category is also a symmetry algebra of the same potential, but it is not the maximal one and therefore does not characterize the potential's full symmetry content in that category.

 By Noether's theorem, variational symmetries yield conserved currents.
 For a first-order Lagrangian $\mc L(x,y,y^{(1)})$, the current associated to $X=\xi^\mu\partial_{\mu}+\eta^i\partial_{y^i}$ can be written as